-- 6.5.3 When used on the Trunk Roads for operative training and maintenance runs, the spinner disc at the rear of the Operating Company's Winter Service Plant shall be covered in such a way that damage caused by sharp edges in the event of an accident is reduced to a minimum. - 6.5.4 All Winter Service Plant shall be fitted with on-board electronic data loggers in accordance with the requirements of Schedule 5 Specification & Drawings, 2803 AR Winter Service Vehicle Data Logging & Transmitting Equipment.

-6.5.5 The on-board electronic data loggers shall be capable of transmitting their data in near real time to a web accessible database in accordance with the requirements of Schedule 5 Specification & Drawings, 2804AR Winter Service Plant Data Receiving, Storing, Archiving & Web Based Systems.

-In the event of an on-board electronic data logger malfunction, the Operating Company shall prepare a similar written Record within twelve (12) hours of the malfunction occurring.

-The Operating Company shall record any malfunction of an on-board electronic data logger as a Non-Conformance immediately after a malfunction occurring and notify the Director and the Performance Audit Group no later than twenty four (24) hours of the Non-Conformance being recorded in the Operating Company's Management System.
+- 6.5.3 When used on the Trunk Roads for operative training and maintenance runs, the spinner disc at the rear of the Operating Company's Winter Service Plant shall be covered in such a way that damage caused by sharp edges in the event of an accident is reduced to a minimum. - 6.5.4 All Winter Service Plant shall be fitted with on-board electronic data loggers in accordance with the requirements of Schedule 5 Specification & Drawings, 2803 AR Winter Service Vehicle Data Logging & Transmitting Equipment. - 6.5.5 The on-board electronic data loggers shall be capable of transmitting data from all Winter Service Plant in near real time to a single web accessible database in accordance with the requirements of Schedule 5 Specification & Drawings, 2804AR Winter Service Plant Data Receiving, Storing, Archiving & Web Based Systems. - In the event of an on-board electronic data logger malfunction, the Operating Company shall prepare a similar written Record within twelve (12) hours of the malfunction occurring. - The Operating Company shall record any malfunction of an on-board electronic data logger as a Non-Conformance immediately after a malfunction occurring and notify the Director and the Performance Audit Group no later than twenty four (24) hours of the Non-Conformance being recorded in the Operating Company's Management System. - 6.5.6 The Operating Company shall measure and record the weight of de-icing material spread on each occasion on each precautionary treatment Route.
+Such apparatus shall either be fitted to Winter Service Plant or located at depots and shall be additional to the data loggers. - 6.5.7 In September and January of each Annual Period, the Operating Company shall calibrate all equipment for spreading de-icing material; - (a) In accordance with the requirements of BS 1622:1989 Specification for Spreaders for Winter Maintenance, or